 In mentor communities, a small group organizes around a shared set of interests, questions, and goals to pursue them in common.
 Mentor communities feature mutually-enriching relationships and the expectation that participants will both teach and learn with each other.
 While a mentoring community includes leadership from a team devoted to student engagement in vocational discernment, it does not replicate the traditional mentor structure.
 Rather, as Sharon Daloz Parks has described it in Big Questions, Worthy Dreams (2011, p.
 175), mentors provide “a context in which a new, more adequate imagination of life and work can be explored, created, and anchored in a sense of we.”
 Mentors engage in dialogue and action with students, as with each other, in order to model the quest for discernment and encourage students to take a similar engaged stance with their peers.
 Quests and Questions is a collaboration between students and faculty aimed at facilitating rich discussion of callings and vocational discernment within an engaged group of students and providing a venue for sharing their lessons with each other and the community.
 In addition, students receive funded opportunities to explore their callings by attending conferences, pursuing internships and externships, and engaging in distinctive community service.

-Externships are brief (1 day to 1 week), unpaid opportunities to participate in the daily life of a professional in a career field, industry, or organization.
+Career Test Drives are brief (1 day to 1 week), unpaid opportunities to participate in the daily life of a professional in a career field, industry, or organization.
 Wabash promotes externships as a signature way for students to explore vocational options first-hand with greater rigor than job-shadowing and less overhead commitment than an internship.
 At that early stage of discernment where multiple experiences and careful reflection contribute much to a student’s basic orientation toward future activity, an externship plays the role of a controlled experiment.
-We fund 15-25 distinct externs with up to $200 per externship, allowing students to pursue their best opportunities in a concrete way.
+We fund 15-25 distinct externs with up to $200 per test drive, allowing students to pursue their best opportunities in a concrete way.
 Over spring break 2015, for instance, six students participated in Callings-funded externships in diverse fields, including physical therapy, transportation logistics, academic finance, and advertising.

 Non-Profit Internship Program